 At this point, I’ve tried about six different kinds, and my favorite is the #4, the traditional sandwich but with SMOKED Viet ham rather than regular.
 I also like to order with hot peppers and extra cilantro.
 They don’t charge!

 Last night we finally did!
 We tried two more apps, meatballs and fried zucchini blossoms.
-Both were incredible.
+All were incredible.
 In fact, the meatballs are some of the best I’ve had outside of family.

 The fried zucchini blossoms are stuffed with velvery smooth ricotta and served with an anchovy pesto oil.
 I liked swiping them in the meatball sauce though.

 The pasta entrees are pretty large servings!
 Check out this massive bowl of gnocchi with peas and mushrooms.

 The cavatelli with duck meat ragu was a massive serving too.